© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Doghill Moated Site, Dyffryn is a scheduled monument protected by Cadw under reference GM069.
 View the official record →

-Doghill Moated Site, located in Dyffryn, is a medieval domestic settlement defended by a water-filled moat.
+Doghill Moated Site is a medieval moated enclosure located at Dyffryn in Wales and is recorded under Cadw scheduled ancient monument designation GM069.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM069.

 Doghill Moated Site, Dyffryn dates from the medieval period, and is classified as a moated site.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Doghill Moated Site, Dyffryn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM069.